dsorokin/aivika-distributed-example-cqn/README.md

 tandem-queues = 4
 ```

 This is yet a subject of the further investigation to know how fast is the distributed module of Aivika and where it can give us real benefits.

+But as a caution, I have to say that you won't receive the improvement on 4-core processor computer.
+The speed of simulation will be even slower than you would have by applying the sequential Aivika simulation library.
+I expect to see quite different results, when the number of true parallel logical processes will be greater than 8 or even more greater...
+At least, we have to reserve one or even two cores for each logical process.
+Additionally, we have to reserve one or two cores for each computational node, which is needed for the Haskell run-time system to function properly.